 The situation is better on iOS, but it is not perfect.
 Tab Bar is often confused with Toolbar, because of the visual similarity of these two UI elements.

-However, the function of these Toolbar is very different.
-It was created to present icons that performs actions relevant to the content of the screen.
+However, the function of the Toolbar is very different.
+It was created to present icons that perform actions relevant to the content of the screen.
 Tab Bar is created to be used as the navigation element.

 When Not To Use Bottom Navigation

 Do not implement blindly this UI pattern in every project you design.
 There are some cases when Bottom Navigation Bar is redundant.